cleancoders/c3kit-apron/SCHEMA.md

 ## Entity Level Specs

-We have a new requirements.
+We have a new requirement for our geometry data.
 A `point` may not be close to the origin (0, 0).
-If a `point` has a distance from the origin of less than 5 it is invalid.
-So far we've only been able to validate a single field.
-Now we need both `:x` and `:y` for this validation.
-We need to add an **entity level spec**.
+If a `point` has a distance from the origin of less than 5, it is invalid.
+So far, we've only been able to validate a single field.
+We need both `:x` and `:y` to calculate distance, and **entity level spec** give that ability.

 ``` clojure
 (defn square [n] (* n n))